realmagicgreen/magicgreenastro/src/content/posts/green-school-bali.md

 title: Green School Bali
 subtitle: Architectural wonder to educate for sustainability.
 category: services
-description: "Founded and conceived by John and Cynthia Hardy in 2006, Green School opened in 2008 with 90 students and a tailor-made campus that emerged from the jungle..."
+description: 'Founded and conceived by John and Cynthia Hardy in 2006, Green School opened in 2008 with 90 students and a tailor-made campus that emerged from the jungle...'
 pubDate: 2018-05-27
 publish: true
 tags: